Advanced Asana Practice, Vinyasa Sequencing for Peak Poses, and the Art of Instruction

 If the training is cancelled for COVID19 restrictions, your fee will be refund.

 - Students are required to wear a mask, except on the mat.

-- We will maintain a 1 meter distance at least between each participants.
+- We will maintain a safe distance between each participants.

 - Hand sanitizer will be available for extensive use.

 - Students are required to bring their mats and props